Skip to content

 Included

-include-comp-searchbar.png include-comp-searchbar-select.png
+include-comp-searchbar-select.png include-comp-searchbar-select-dark.png

 Min/Max field

 The user can specify the concentration limits for these substances by entering values in the Min and Max fields.
 The absence of values in these fields means that there are no corresponding limit values.
-At the same time, the absence of a value in the Min field means that the corresponding ingredient must be present in the selected glasses.
+At the same time, the absence of a value in the Min field means that the corresponding component must be present in the selected glasses.
 Entering 0 in this Min field means that the corresponding component can be absent in the selected glasses.

 Excluded